DamSenViet/react-acnl-pattern-tool/README.md

 The `pixelBuffer` also prevents the additions of pixels that match the last added pixel in the buffer.
 This is useful when the user is slowly drawing and the `mousemove` will generate draws on the same pixel more than once.

-Re-renders have also been further reduced by manually controlling component updates conditions via `shouldComponentUpdate()` in the canvas and qrcode generators.
+Re-renders have also been further reduced by manually controlling component updates conditions via `shouldComponentUpdate()` all components.

 The qr code generators no longer probe for the `typeNumber` and use hardcoded typeNumbers to reduce runtime.

 Expensive operations such as `DOMNode.getBoundingClientRect()` and `getContext("2d")` have all been cached into the canvas components and can now conditionally update when necessary (via resize/scrolling or re-rendering respectively).

 ## Additional Notes